lisp-mirror/cl-tar/README.md

 the risk of existing symlinks being followed and overwriting arbitrary files on your machine.

-## tar-extract
+### tar/extract

-The `tar-extract` system attempts to provide full extraction functionality.
+The `tar/extract` system attempts to provide full extraction functionality.
 As such, it is a much more complex beast and likely does not work on all implementation/OS combinations.
 Patches are always welcome to make it more portable.